The 'Alien Hunters' of Mountain View

 For all the buoyant chatter of an impending ‘day of discovery’, my hunch is that an ETI ‘discovery’ may well be a very long-term affair; perhaps extending over a period of hundreds of years or more.
 The ‘signals’ will be ambiguous, the ‘evidence’ rather paltry and disputed, and the meanings and relevance of the ‘contact’ debated, dismissed, and ignored (both inside of the scientific community and outside).

-Whilst I’m talking history, I’d best acknowledge that the ‘long discovery’ by imperial powers of the geographical places where SETI is now situated (in California, in Australia, and across the world) are all sites of displaced and disrupted native cultures.
-If it has not already done so, some representatives of these specific native cultures should be invited into the decision-making process of the Breakthrough Initiative (lest the idea that ‘colonialism is cool’ washes over SETI’s earthbound or extraterrestrial audience).
+Whilst I’m talking history, I’d best acknowledge that the ‘long discovery’ by imperial powers of the geographical places where SETI is now operating (California and Australia, for example) are usually sites of displaced and disrupted native cultures.
+If it has not already done so, some representatives of these specific native cultures should be invited into the decision-making process of the Breakthrough Initiative (lest the idea that ‘colonialism is cool!’ washes over SETI’s earthbound or extraterrestrial audience).

 Of course, the cyber-triumphalism of the early 21st Century may just be a passing phase in our current infotech- dominated and algorithm-hyped world.
 Maybe AI on Earth, or elsewhere, is not ever going to be anywhere near as powerful as some of us often think.